 To do the Website, the customer can contact us using the form above or email us the content in Word, text or PDF format plus images (JPG or GIF zipped).
 They can also post us the images and files on CDROM, DVD or floppy.
 We can do the rest over the Internet without visiting the customer's site!
 Often though due to customer delays, we find a site visit often spurs the job on.

-On request, we will deliver a backup to the customer of the final software and data structures on CD via mail.
+We will deliver a backup to the customer of the final software and data structures on CD via mail or zipped file via email.

-Technical support requires troubleshooting so we need to ask you questions or investigate via a visit or remote assistance to see what the problem is and fix it.
-We charge by the hour.
-We will give you a ballpark figure.
+We will be doing troubleshooting so will need to ask you questions or investigate your equipment via a visit or remote assistance to see what the problem is and fix it.
 We can liaise with the manufacturer's call centre or Website to get appropriate support on behalf of the customer.
-If there is no progress to a start date, we will stop and not charge.

 Software requires a specification which we use our project management system to capture and massage.
-If there is complexity we use agile development process to keep ahead of incremental changes.
-This is all done at our end as the customer usually underestimates the value of methodology.
-We carry the load on this as it is well worth our effort doing it even if we chip in a little to get the project going.
+We use agile development to keep ahead of incremental changes in the software.
+This is all done at our end and paid for by us.

 We write technical documentation such as functional specifications, software design specifications, user manuals, technical articles and setup manuals.
-We require the editor or author to keep in touch so we can work with them.
+We work with the editor or author.
 Usually it is all done remotely and the final documents and proofs are all done via email using Word, PDF or HTML.
-We also use inhouse content management systems in which to store documentation for easy update and display internally and to be able to generate customer documentation in various formats on-demand.
+We also use inhouse content management systems in which to store documentation for easy update and to generate customer documentation in various formats on-demand.

 WWWalker Web Development Pty Ltd